iot-home-control/frontend/README.md

 The Home Control Web Frontend shows a list of things (T of IOT).
 It can show the current state of a thing.
 If a thing has actions, you can trigger these actions via the Web Frontend.

 ![Screenshot of the Web Frontend](doc/demo.png)
 ## Installation Guide
 ### Requirements
 To install the frontend you just need a webserver capable of serving static files (ideally with HTTPs).

 ### Setup
-In the following we assume `/opt/home-control/frontend` to be the installation location and non-absolute paths will be assumed relative to this directory.
+In the following we assume all non-absolute paths will be relative to the installation directory.
+All our examples assume `/opt/home-control/frontend` to be the installation location.

 1. Unpack the downloaded release file (or clone this repository) to the installation directory.
 1. Create a config file for the Home Control frontend (you can copy `js/config.example.js` to `js/config.js` for a quick start) and fill it out.
    See [the configuration section](#Configuration) for more information.
 1. Configure your webserver to serve the frontend.
    You can have a look at the example [nginx configuration snippet](../system-backend/examples/nginx-home-control-snippet.conf) in the backend repository.
+   **Important:** You need a working TLS setup.
+   Without TLS you won't be able to login and add/configure things.

 ### Configuration
 The configuration file must define a `config` object with the following (optional) properties.